Three-point bounds for energy minimization: Open questions

 Because this conjecture involves a continuous family of optima, it may be more difficult to prove than Conjecture~\ref{conjecture:petersen}.
 It seems to require a new idea beyond what suffices for Theorem~\ref{theorem:univopt} and our partial progress on Conjecture~\ref{conjecture:petersen}.
 The dependence of the optimal energy on the potential function is also extraordinarily complicated, because of the need to optimize over all square antiprisms.
 For example, for the Coulomb potential, the minimal energy within the family of antiprisms is a root of an irreducible polynomial of degree $48$.

-These conjectures suggest a broad generalization of the mechanism behind the known proofs of universal optimality:
+These conjectures suggest a broad generalization of the mechanism behind the known proofs of universal optimality.
+Given a space $X$ and a number of points $N$, call a potential function \emph{$k$-point sharp} if there exists an $N$-point configuration in $X$ whose energy under that potential function matches the $k$-point bounds.
+Subject to one technical restriction, we conjecture that all completely monotonic functions are $k$-point sharp if any one of them is:

-\begin{conjecture} Suppose $X$ is a sphere or projective space, $\mathcal{C}$ is a finite subset of $X$, and $f$ is a completely monotonic function other than a polynomial.
-If $k$-point bounds prove that $\mathcal{C}$ optimizes energy under $f$ (or prove that $\mathcal{C}$ is an optimal code), then for every completely monotonic potential function, $k$-point bounds will prove a sharp bound for energy for $|\mathcal{C}|$ points in $X$, although $\mathcal{C}$ may not itself be optimal. \end{conjecture}
+\begin{conjecture} Suppose $X$ is a sphere or projective space and $N \in \N$.
+If there exists a completely monotonic potential function that is $k$-point sharp for $N$ points in $X$ and is not a polynomial, then every completely monotonic potential function is $k$-point sharp for $N$ points in $X$.
+The same conclusion also holds if the $k$-point bounds prove that an $N$-point configuration is an optimal code in $X$. \end{conjecture}

 For low-degree polynomials, there are numerous counterexamples: for example, for each spherical $k$-design, two-point bounds prove that it is optimal for $f(r) = (4-r)^k$.
 However, that is the only loophole we have found.
 Conjecture~\ref{conjecture:univ} is very strong, and perhaps we have been misled by the few known examples with $k > 2$.
 It may hold in these examples merely because the optimal structures are in some sense of comparable complexity.
 However, Conjecture~\ref{conjecture:univ} seems to be the simplest explanation of the available evidence.